What Are Mobile Forms And How Are They Different From The Web Forms?

 allow you to create custom forms, use them on a mobile device to collect data and store gathered information.

-Mobile forms data collection solutions on the market have different features and target different business scenarios.
-However, all of them have these three major components:
+There are a few mobile forms data collection solutions on the market.
+All of them have different features and target different business scenarios.
+However, any mobile forms software will have these three major components:

-You will be able to create new mobile forms, and/or replicate your existing forms using a web interface.
+You will be able to create new mobile forms, and/or transform your existing paper forms into digital mobile forms.
 The way of designing mobile forms will vary.

 Depending on the software package, you may use drag-and-drop interface or a list where you